frederic-perez/AmE-dictionary/data/idioms.md

 __stir up__ :two: __3__ To rouse, incite, or provoke something.
 In this usage, a noun or pronoun can be used between “stir” and “up.” _Quit stirring up trouble!_ _The mayor has been stirring up controversy again with another inflammatory remark._
 __stomach bug__ Something, such as a germ (colloquially a bug), that causes intestinal distress (particularly vomiting).
 Sometimes incorrectly used to refer to _food poisoning_.
 __stomach__ :two: To tolerate someone or something.
 (Usually negative.)
-__stone cold__ :three: Completely bereft of emotion or concern.
+__stone cold__ :four: Completely bereft of emotion or concern.
 Hyphenated if used as a modifier before a noun. _The criminal was stone cold as she sat in the courtroom stone and heard the verdict being handed down._ _Sam was a stone-cold killer._ _Stone cold sober._
 __stop (dead) in (one’s) tracks__ :two::hammer:
 __stop at nothing__ :dart: To do whatever it takes to accomplish a task or goal. _I assure you, ma’am, we will stop at nothing to catch that thief._ _They will stop at nothing to keep the Haller-Bosch dream team from uncovering what the deputy’s killing was really about._
 __stop short__ :three: To abruptly stop doing something.